 “One of the advantages of Princeton Orthopaedics is that we are specialists, so we are experts in what we do,” said Dr. Stuart Levine, a foot and ankle specialist with POA.
 “We have people who, if you have a shoulder problem [we have] an expert in your shoulder.
 We have people for your knees; they’re experts in the knees.”

-At Princeton Orthopaedic Associates, we don’t treat x-rays.
+We don’t treat x-rays.
 We don’t treat test results.
 We treat people.